Home » blog » Romantic Living 101: Introducing How to Live a More Romantic Life

 “It was a better life.
 I don’t mean all the traveling and seeing aliens and spaceships and things that don’t matter.
 The Doctor showed me a better way of living your life.
 You know he showed you, too.
 That you don’t just give up.
 You don’t just let things happen.
 You make a stand.
 You say no. You have the guts to do what’s right when everyone else just runs away!”

-Now, we do still believe “romance” in the traditional use of the word is also central to Romantic Living.
+We still believe “romance,” in the traditional use of the word, can be a part of Romantic Living.
 Maybe it means believing in authentic romance and chivalrous love.
 Or that reading a romance novel or watching a rom-com is lovely!

 Even if you’re single (like us!), you can still be a “romantic.”
 I’d argue Louisa May Alcott was a “romantic,” who loved writing sensation novels but was also single and loved “paddling” her own canoe and going on adventures.

-We also feel like Romantic Living includes the most inspirational aspects of the Romantic Movement.
+Romantic Living also includes the most inspirational aspects of the Romantic Movement.

 So, without further ado, this is a list of some of the characteristics of Romantic Living (choose which ones work for you – individuality is, after all, of utmost importance!):